 Luckily the curriculum we had chosen had this option, so if you think they might want to switch to paper make sure you have the option.

 Is there a discount for homeschoolers?

-I wish I could say that cost isn’t important when deciding an online math curriculum.
-But who am I kidding!
+I wish I could say that cost isn’t important when deciding on an online math curriculum.
+But who am I kidding?

 Some online math curriculum companies are aimed at homeschoolers and will offer half price discount for homeschoolers.
 So make sure you check this out before signing up to any company.